-“I very much welcome the continued active engagement of…and Jersey in the key international initiatives for fighting tax evasion, fraud and abusive tax avoidance, in which they are important partners of the EU and [which] reinforce their standing as cooperative jurisdictions”
+“I very much welcome the continued active engagement of Jersey in the key international initiatives for fighting tax evasion, fraud and abusive tax avoidance, in which they are important partners of the EU and [which] reinforce their standing as a cooperative jurisdiction”.

-Pierre Moscovici (EU Commissioner for Economic & Financial Affairs, Tax & Customs)
+Pierre Moscovici (EU Commissioner for Economic and Financial Affairs, Tax and Customs)

 If you would like to know more about moving to Jersey get in touch with a member of our team today by calling +44(0)1534 440604 or email firstname.lastname@example.org

 If you would like more information about how Jersey could benefit you, please use the button below.